NaCl-5844/s16-emulator/README.md

 Main Goals:
   - Configurable main memory size and speed
-  - Configurable cache size and replacement algorithm
+  - Configurable cache size and replacement algorithms
   - Output a file containing changes in memory and functional units each cycle